Skip to main content

 You’ll also need a registered smart meter that records your exported electricity, even if you’re not signing up to a smart tariff.

-What are the smart export guarantee rates?
+What are the Smart Export Guarantee rates?

-There are no set SEG rates – the only requirement is that the tariff must be always greater than zero.
+There are no set SEG rates.
+The only requirement is that the tariff must be always greater than zero.
 But other than that, energy suppliers can decide what tariffs to offer their customers.
 They may also offer more than one type of SEG tariff.

 SEG tariffs are either fixed or variable.